vishalbelsare/jekyll/_posts/2024-11-01-en-call-for-proposals.md

 - Propose an original English-language lesson
 - Propose a translation into English of an existing, original [Spanish](/es/lecciones/), [French](/fr/lecons/), or [Portuguese](/pt/licoes/) lesson published in one of the other _Programming Historian_ editions.
 Please review our [Translation Concordance](/translation-concordance) map to identify options for your translation.

-**If you have an idea, please send us a proposal by MONTH DD, 2025.**
+**If you have an idea, please send us a proposal by Januaray 15, 2025.**

-We've set up [a Google Form](LNK) which you can submit directly online.
+We've set up [a Google Form](https://tinyurl.com/en-ph-proposals-2024) which you can submit directly online.
 There's also [a plain-text version](/assets/forms/Lesson.Query.Form.txt) which you can [send to us by email](mailto:english@programminghistorian.org), if you prefer.
 The form has twelve questions.
 Please answer all those which apply.

 There is space for you to tell us about the research case study you'd like to centre within your lesson, and for you to explain how you came to use this method or tool as part of your work within the humanities.